NortheasternClimbing/northeasternclimbing.github.io/team/faq.md

 Q: How often does the team practice?

-A: We plan to have 3-4 practices per week.
-Exact dates have not yet been set for the 2021-2022 season.
+A: We have 3-4 practices per week.
+Exact dates have not yet been set for the 2022-2023 season.
 Potential members should be prepared to attend at least 3 practices per week.